Professional Reviews

 When your antivirus finishes scanning, a notification will appear showing the results.
 All malware on your system will be identified and quarantined.
 You can now proceed to Step 2.

 Step 2.
-Delete Any Infected Files
+Remove the “Virus Alert from Microsoft” Infection and Delete Any Other Infected Files

-If your antivirus found malware on your system, you should go through the infected file list and hit the delete button on every compromised file.
+If your antivirus found malware on your system, you should go through the infected file list and hit the Delete button on every compromised file.
 If you’re an advanced user, you can scroll through the list of infected files and whitelist any false positives you see.
-These are trustworthy files your antivirus has flagged because they exhibit similar traits to malware, but they aren’t actually malicious.
-Either way, once you’ve removed or whitelisted everything on your quarantine list, restart your computer to stop any infected processes loaded into your system memory from running.

-Once you’ve restarted your PC, run a second scan using your antivirus scanner.
+You can then run a second scan using your antivirus scanner.
 This preventative step ensures all traces of malware are removed.
 Your antivirus shouldn’t take as long this time around.
 Many antiviruses (such as Norton) remember which files they previously scanned.
 This means they can analyze your disk much faster on a second full disk scan.

 Step 3.
 Keep Your Device Protected Against Dangerous Websites

 Cybercriminals develop new malware daily, meaning it’s very easy to accidentally download infected files.
-There’s also a considerable risk of having your online data harvested, losing your personal information to identify theft, or having your accounts compromised by public Wi-Fi hackers.
+There’s also a considerable risk of having your online data harvested, losing your personal information to identity theft, or having your accounts compromised by public Wi-Fi hackers.
+With all this in mind, you might be wondering how to keep your devices and personal information safe.
+Luckily, there are several steps you can take:

 • Don’t Download Suspicious Files.
-Ensure you recognize where files you download are coming from.
+Ensure you recognize where the files you download are coming from.
 Don’t download pirated content or freeware from untrustworthy websites.
 With email, even if a file is on an attachment from an email address you trust, ensure the email has been sent intentionally.
 Some phishing scams can hijack emails and spread malware through trusted email accounts.

 • Keep Your Software, OS, and Drivers Up-To-Date.
 Hackers have frequently taken advantage of software vulnerabilities to gain access to computers.
 Most of the time, developers release software updates with security patches that fix these vulnerabilities.
-Download a comprehensive antivirus suite such as Avira that includes a vulnerability scanner that can automatically scan your programs, drivers, and OS to ensure they’re up to date.
+Download a comprehensive antivirus suite that includes a vulnerability scanner that can automatically scan your programs, drivers, and OS to ensure they’re up to date.

 Best Antivirus Programs to Remove Microsoft Virus Alert